OviOvocny/dr-collector/README.md

 You can also get help at any point with the `--help` flag.
 Use it with commands to get information about the command and its arguments.
 Use it with the main script to get a list of available commands.

 ### Loading
 Start by loading domains into the database with the `load` or `load-misp` command.
+When loading domains, provide a label (such as *benign* or *malign*) to categorize the domains.
+This label will be used as the collection name in the database.

+Loaded domain's records will have the __label__, source, timestamps, and a __category__, which is either automatically inferred from the source or MISP feed configuration or set to *unknown*.
+The category is meant to distinguish between different types of domains, such as *malware* or *phishing*.

 The `load` command loads from a file or a list of sources:
 ```
 main.py load [options] <file>